BARCELONA TRAVEL GUIDE

 Spring

-Barcelona in the spring is truly the perfect time to explore and walk around the gorgeous city.
+I think Barcelona in the spring is truly the perfect time to explore and walk around the gorgeous city.
 Temperatures stay mild, but cool enough to be comfortable on your travels.
-There’ll be less visitors during spring than in the high season, but Easter is always busy.
-You’ll definitely experience a more laid-back vibe in the spring months.

-Unsurprisingly, summer is the busiest time in Barcelona for tourists and travellers alike.
-Plus, it's best time to enjoy the beaches.
+Unsurprisingly, summer is the busiest time in Barcelona for tourists and travellers.
+Plus, it’s best time to enjoy the beaches.
 If you can handle the crowds, the buzz and atmosphere will be unforgettable.
-Summertime sees many locals travel away from the city to make space for the masses wanting to experience the beauty of Barcelona.

-Taking a dip in the Barcelona sea in September shouldn't be too much of a shock as the sea is still warm from the summer months!
 Autumn brings mild weather with fewer crowds than in summertime, so you can explore ‘till your heart’s content.
-Towards the end of Autumn, the weather can be a bit more hit and miss, so be prepared for both sunshine and showers.
+Towards the end of autumn, the weather can be a bit more hit and miss, so be prepared for both sunshine and showers.

-Travelling to Barcelona in Winter will see you avoid the masses of tourists seen in high season and greet you with lower cost accommodation.
 You’ll still be able to see all the famous sights, just with a few more layers on!
-Experience the magic of the Christmas markets in Catalonia’s capital by travelling to Barcelona during the festive season.
+I’d really advise experiencing the magic of the Christmas markets by travelling to Barcelona during the festive season.

 Frequently asked questions